-Your employees make your business what it is.
-In fact, you might even say they are your biggest asset.
-When it comes to technology, they are also your biggest security risk.
+Your employees are your biggest asset and biggest security risk.
 Failure to protect your business and your data could cost you dearly.
+Know the basics.

 Your business needs to find a balance between security and giving your staff access to the tools and systems they need to do their jobs well.
 Good IT governance will help you manage that balance.
 With new rules, legislation, codes of practice and growing customer expectations, your obligations with respect to data security, privacy, confidentially and processes have never been so acute.
 If you think your business is at risk or lacking IT governance, the first step is to seek expert advice.

 The risk: Most of the time, employees have no intent to harm your business.
 Instead, staff might be putting your business at risk unintentionally.
 They could be using personal email and storing or sending sensitive data on external systems such as SharePoint, Google Drive or Dropbox.
 Your employees might even do so out of desire to do their jobs well e.g. if your internal systems are unable to receive or send very large files.